DawidBed99/YourMedia/README.md

-# YourPhone
+# YourMedia

-* This is YourPhone, application made by Dawid Bednarz for redux training purposes
+* This is YourMedia, application made by Dawid Bednarz for redux training purposes

 ## Functionality
 * Displaying products in shop